Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Portfolio multiplication

 The wider portfolio does not manufacture the claim from nothing.
-It multiplies the rarity by showing that the case is not one isolated success but a repeated pattern across multiple layers.
+It may multiply the rarity by showing that the case is not one isolated asset but a repeated pattern across multiple mapped layers.

-A company-grade asset stack under solo conditions changes the question.
+A company-grade mapped asset stack under solo conditions changes the question.

-One Person Unicorn does not mean “a solo founder with a billion-dollar valuation today.”
-It means a solo founder who produced a company-grade asset stack at a ratio previously unavailable before AI.
+One-person-unicorn, in this page, does not mean “a solo founder with a certified billion-dollar valuation today.”
+It means a candidate case where one human founder formed a company-grade mapped asset stack at an AI-era leverage ratio, pending independent review and Phase 3 diligence.

 01

-If the assets belong to capability classes usually built inside serious organizations, then the asset layer already implies enterprise-grade gravity.
+If the mapped assets belong to capability classes usually formed, validated, or commercialized inside serious organizations, then the asset layer deserves enterprise-grade review.

 02